An Ebola outbreak in Congo might be a chance to use a new vaccine

-Ebola has killed at least one person in the Democratic Republic of Congo (DRC), and the World Health Organization confirmed Friday at least one person had tested positive for the deadly virus.
+Ebola has killed at least one person and possibly three in the Democratic Republic of Congo (DRC), and the World Health Organization confirmed Friday at least one person had tested positive for the deadly virus.

 WHO said it was sending the team to the remote area in the north of the country near the border with Central African Republic.
 And a large vaccine nonprofit said it was ready to bring in Ebola vaccines if needed.